 The side effect of this approach is, that your freelance earnings will be maximized in the long run.
-When someone hires you, he has some sort of project to create.
-And he hopes, that at the end of the business transaction, he will end up with more value than he paid to you.
+When someone hires you, he/she has some sort of project to create.
+And they hope, that at the end of the business transaction, they will end up with more value than they paid to you.

 If you do value-based pricing (and I believe you should do it 99% of the time), then you are basically getting a share from the value you deliver to your client.
 So we can establish a rule: the more value you deliver to your client, the bigger is your share.

 Based on the rule, we can formulate an optimal strategy, which is to deliver as much value to your client, as possible.

 How you can deliver the maximal value to your client?

 When you are defining the project with your client, you both are having a dialogue and co-creating the project together.
 So it’s an interplay of your personalities, know-how, and business interests.
 You can’t control your client’s behavior, but you can control your part.
 And that’s 50% of the negotiation.